 Want more ideas?
 Check out our planning guide for winter in Portland Maine.

-Harris Farm (280 Buzzell Rd, Dayton) is one of the best family-friendly Maine attractions in winter since they are a working farm but offer fun winter-specific activities, too.
+Harris Farm (280 Buzzell Rd, Dayton) is one of the best family-friendly Maine attractions in winter since it’s a working farm but offers fun winter-specific activities, too.

 When there is enough snow in the winter, from December through March, there are 25 miles worth of groomed trails for cross-country skiing.

 You can also take a fat bike on the trails or head over to the sledding hill.